-George Putnam pulled out his list of names and read it once over.
-Elizabeth Rowley, Doraty Rodgers, Sarah Blythe, Abigail Osbourne.
-The list went on for two-hundred and thirty-nine names.
-It was an exhausting list, but one that needed to be purged for the sake of souls.
-It was for the sake of eternity.
+George Putnam pulled out his list of names and read it once over: Elizabeth Rowley, Doraty Rodgers, Sarah Blythe, Abigail Osbourne.
+Two hundred and thirty-nine names.
+The exhaustion of the witch hunt set in, but George was firm in his action.
+The colony needed to be purged for the sake of souls.
+For the sake of eternity.

 “What have you, George?”
-Mr. Hobbs asked by his side, offering a piece of bread.
+Goody Hobbs asked by his side, offering a piece of bread.

 “I hunger not.
 Only for this ambition,” George said.

 He was older than George remembered.
-His hair, once obsidian, was now thinning and stricken with gray.
+His hair, once obsidian, was now thinned and stricken with gray.
 His body curved slightly in a hunch.
-His eyes were a lighter shade of gray, less vibrant than it had been when he was a young man.
-Charles caught George looking at him.
+His eyes were a lighter shade of gray, less vibrant than they had been in the younger man.
+Charles caught George inspecting him in the dark and must have worried if the man suspected witchery.

-“I was sorry to hear about Jane.
-She was a pleasant woman,” Charles said.
+“I was sorry to hear about your Jane.
+She was a woman of great virtue,” Charles said.

-George turned his gaze forward.
-His wife had died of an infection three months prior.
+George continued to look ahead.
+His wife had died of a dropping sweat three months prior.

 “Dost thou hold true in this belief?
 We… we will find witches yonder?”